-To which U.S. Board of Nursing (BON) should I apply?
+U.S. Board of Nursing (BON) States: Where to Apply?

 Before you can even apply to do your NCLEX-RN, you will need to apply with a U.S. Board of Nursing (BON).
 The BON you apply with will then grant your permission to register for, and take, the NCLEX-RN.
 Once you have passed your NCLEX-RN, along with any other requirements you need to meet, you will then receive your RN license from this state!